TosbackCgusBridge-Bot/CGUs-versions/Einsurance/Privacy Policy.md

 Trustworthiness?**  |
   **REPUTATION**
  E-Insure Services, Inc. licensee of the **TRUSTe
-**Privacy Program for EINSURANCE .com
+**Privacy Program for einsurance .com
 **TRUSTe** is an independent, organization whose mission is to build user’s trust and confidence in the Internet by promoting the use of fair information practices.
-This privacy statement covers the Web site www.EINSURANCE.com.
+This privacy statement covers the Web site www.einsurance.com.
 Because this Web site wants to demonstrate its commitment to your privacy, it has agreed to disclose its information practices and have its privacy practices reviewed for compliance by TRUSTe.

 If you have questions or concerns regarding this statement, you should first contact our Customer Service online, by email custsvc@einsure.com, or by telephone (312) 372-7400.
 If you do not receive acknowledgement of or your inquiry has not been satisfactorily addressed, you should contact TRUSTe.
 TRUSTe will then serve as a liaison with us to resolve your concerns.